SublimeLinter/SublimeLinter-tslint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-tslint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-tslint)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [tslint](https://github.com/palantir/tslint).
 It will be used with files that have the "typescript" syntax.

+**Note that `tslint` is deprecated and you should migrate to `eslint`.**  This plugin here is to support the legacy.

 ## Installation